 All persons entering any VADOC correctional property will be screened and have their temperature taken using infrared/temporal artery thermometers (forehead thermometers).

 COVID-19 Research Resources

-- Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities (CDC guidance)
+- CDC Guidance on Prevention and Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities

 Sanitation and Personal Protective Equipment

 The VADOC's extensive Medical Epidemic/Pandemic Sanitation Plan is in place to make certain that all Department facilities ensure accurate sanitation during this pandemic while utilizing appropriate chemicals and approved personal protective equipment.